tensorflow/benchmarks/perfzero/README.md

-3) Use `--git_repos="git_url;git_branch;git_hash"` to checkout a git repo with the specified git_branch at the specified git_hash to the local folder with the specified folder name.
+3) Use `--git_repos="git_url;git_branch;git_hash"` to checkout a git repo with the specified git_branch at the specified git_hash to the local folder with the specified folder name. **Note that** the value of the flag `--git_repos` is wrapped by the quotation mark `"` so that `;` will not be interpreted by the bash as the end of the command.
 Specify the flag once for each repository you want to checkout.
-Note that the value of the flag `--git_repos` is wrapped by the quotation mark `"` so that `;` will not be interpreted by the bash as the end of the command.

 5) Use `--profiler_enabled_time=start_time:end_time` to collect profiler data during period `[start_time, end_time)` after the benchmark method execution